MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 Databases are protected by automatic backups.
 Full database backups are done weekly, differential database backups are done hourly, and transaction log backups are done every five minutes.
 Automatic backups are retained for 14 days.

-For more information, see [Learn about automatic SQL Database backups](/azure/sql-database/sql-database-automated-backups).
+As an administrator, you you cannot access or manage these backups because they are managed automatically by Microsoft.
+For more information about the underlying technology, see [Learn about automatic SQL Database backups](/azure/sql-database/sql-database-automated-backups).

 ## Can I request a copy of the backup of my production database?